Beaver County, Pennsylvania: Recreation

-Near Koppel there is Buttermilk Falls, a naturally occurring waterfall.
+There are two Buttermilk Falls in Beaver County.
+The one in Buttermilk Falls county park in Homewood is the highest. the other is in Koppel; the one in Wampum is, as of 1849, in Lawrence County.
 In Brighton Township there is Brady's Run Park.
-Racoon Creek State Park is one of Pennsylvania's largest and most visited state parks.
-The park encompasses 7572 acre and features the 101 acre Raccoon Lake.
-Additionally, there are many riverfront parks throughout the county.
+Racoon Creek State Park is listed as one of Pennsylvania's top fifteen state parks.
+The park encompasses 7572 acre and features the 101 acre Raccoon Lake, a wildflower preserve, and the Frankfort Mineral Springs.
+Additionally, there are several riverfront parks throughout the county.
 The North Country National Scenic Trail (NCT) passes through the county's northern end.
 The NCT has an 11-mile point-to-point off-road section near Darlington to the Ohio state line and a 2.5 mile off-road section near New Galilee and Enon Valley, Pennsylvania.